samuelgr/Xidi/DEVELOPERS.md

 Source code documentation is available and can be built using Doxygen.
 This section provides an overview of how the source code is organized, with reference to the concepts and high-level design details discussed previously.

 **ApiDirectInput** and **ApiGUID** provide helpers for interacting with the DirectInput API.
 In the former case, the goal is to ensure definitions of constant-valued GUIDs are embedded into Xidi because Xidi cannot load them from the system-supplied DirectInput library.
 In the latter case, the goal is to provide methods of hashing and comparing GUID values so they may be used in STL containers.

+**ApiXidi** implements an internal API currently used for communication between the HookModule and WinMM forms of Xidi to ensure proper functioning of the latter when system-supplied WinMM joystick functions are hooked.

 **Configuration** provides the functionality needed to parse and apply configuration files.
 Supported values and section names are defined statically using STL `unordered_map` containers.
 Each value is associated with a function to be invoked when the particular configuration value is applied from a configuration file.
 These functions return success or failure depending on the semantic validity of the value that is specified.
 The main control flow for the process of reading a configuration file is contained in the method `ParseAndApplyConfigurationFile`.